SamPlacette/smart-app-banner/README.md

           // , getStoreLink: { // Include function here to create custom store link if desired
           //    ios: () => 'https://itunes.apple.com/bar/'
           //    android: () => ''https://play.google.com/store/apps/details?id=foo' }
+          // , originalheight: 460 // Include original window innerHeight in pixels here to trigger the banner to be displayed even in safari as long as the native banner is not displayed
       });
     </script>
   </body>